jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - HITECH: see above
   - California SB 1386 (2002): immediate disclosure to individuals for PII breach
   - **California Consumer Privacy Act (CCPA)**: The CCPA applies to:
-    - For-profit businesses that collect consumers’ personal information (or have others collect personal information for them),
+    - For-profit businesses that collect consumers’ personal information (or have others collect personal information for them)
     - Determine why and how the information will be processed
     - Do business in California and meet any of the following:
       - have a gross annual revenue > $25 million;